Tek073/CSE412/README.md

 In Progress - <br/>
 Finished Work - attack, abilities, resistence, weakness, pokemon <br/>
 Also a test for the pokemon has a relationship has been tested <br/>
+Legalities and the relationship with primary key were added to pokemonHasATest file <br/>

 Trainer/Energy (reliant on a card class) <br/>